Interview transcript available below.

 Last question I have.
-As you look back at your service as General Relief Society President, any leadership calling you’ve had, how has that made you better a follower of Jesus Christ?
+As you look back at your service as Relief Society General President, any leadership calling you’ve had, how has that made you better a follower of Jesus Christ?

-Julie: The general Relief Society calling is a macro calling, that you have this global scope where you’re thinking on big, massive tons of people.
+Julie: The general Relief Society calling is a macro calling, that you have this global scope where you’re thinking on big, massive terms of people.
 I always try to get into homes of people that help me remember about the microwork.
 But now, taking the lessons I learned from that into my family has been the greatest blessing I’ve had.
 Because families are the real crucible.

-So I’ve tried to take those the macro work and apply those lessons in the microwork.
+So I’ve tried to take the macro work and apply those lessons in the microwork.
 I care for a 94-year-old mother now.

 And he lived at three miles an hour.
 We have a speedy time.
 When we think we’ve got to pack more in and do more, and multitask and do more to be measured better by the Lord, but his ministry was one-on-one at three miles an hour.

 Kurt: That concludes our interview with sister Julie Beck.
-A big shout out to her being so kind to allow me to throw these questions at her [00:54:00] and really dig into some of these sticky areas as it is with leadership.
+A big shout out to her being so kind to allow me to throw these questions at her [00:54:00] and dig into some of these sticky areas as it is with leadership.